The value of recycled pallets is on the rise—make sure you're maximizing your income from pallet retrieval transactions.

 See the frustration?

-48forty has a three-part solution that helps ensure retailers maximize income through greatly enhanced accuracy and transparency from pallet retrieval transactions.
+48forty has a three-part solution that helps ensure companies maximize income through greatly enhanced accuracy and transparency from pallet retrieval transactions.

 Step 1: Create a traceable, transparent digital footprint for every pallet load collected.